 Step #1.
 Collecting data from multiple sources

 The tool gathers data from public profiles, corporate websites, press releases, and social media sites such as LinkedIn.
 A few also enhance this with user‑contributed databases or integrations to B2B platforms.
-For instance, SignalHire’s database has over 850 million public profiles collected from the open web and updated at once every 7–10 days.
+For instance, SignalHire’s database contains over 850 million public profiles collected from the open web and updated every 7–10 days.

 Step #2.
 Email pattern recognition

-When the system recognizes a name as well as the company’s domain, it runs typical email patterns (e.g., first.last@company.com) to produce dozens of variations.
+When the system recognizes a name and the company’s domain, it follows standard email conventions (e.g., first.last@company.com) to generate dozens of variations.
 Many companies have game trends, and the tool will test a few of the possibilities.

 Step #3.
 Validation and verification

 Additionally, trustworthy email finders confirm their addresses before returning them to you.
 They check the domain’s mail server (without actually sending an email) to see if the mailbox exists.
 Some tools, such as SignalHire, cross‑check the results with third‑party verifiers to ensure high accuracy.
-This will filter out obsolete or dirty addresses and is going to result in lower bounce rates.
+This will filter out obsolete or dirty addresses, resulting in lower bounce rates.

 Step #4.
 Delivering results in seconds

-When the address clears, the results are displayed in the tool’s dashboard or browser extension.
-Decent services like SignalHire will also display other information, such as phone numbers, titles, and associated LinkedIn profiles, for a complete picture.
+Once the address clears, the results are displayed in the tool’s dashboard or in the browser extension.
+Decent services like SignalHire will also display additional information, such as phone numbers, titles, and associated LinkedIn profiles, to provide a complete picture.

 Knowing these stages has to be why some competitors are billing for advanced functions, as validations and enrichments need resources and relationships that are not sustainable on a free plan.